These States Don’t Require a Degree for a Government Job

 The bipartisan trend comes at a time when states are struggling to hire alongside a low unemployment rate.
 The hope is that by rolling back the requirement for four-year degrees to instead focus on skills and experience, departments can once again fill vacant government jobs with a larger pool of workers to draw from.

-Still, only a handful of states have adopted this policy.
+Still, just over a dozen states have adopted this policy.

 Across most of the U.S., state government jobs typically still require a bachelor's degree.